 a.
 Name of the proposed Chapter

 b.
-Brief description of the Chapter and the geographic location in which it intends to operate
+Brief description of the Chapter and the geographic location in which it intends to operate, including a description of the expected interest level among alumni in that location.

 c.
 Name(s) and contact information for the lead person(s)